 The four-function motor lifts, which is more expensive than the two-function, is more effective.
 It enables raising and lowering of the patient.
 In addition, it enables movement of the patient along the ceiling track instead of being pushed by the caregiver.

 Weight is a very crucial matter to consider before purchasing a ceiling lift.
-Most lifts can only support 300-450 pounds.
-If the user exceeds this weight, then the lift may not function efficiently.
-Another type of lift is used for patients that exceed this weight limit.
-It is called the bariatric ceiling lift.
-Depending on the patient, you can choose the most convenient ceiling lift.
+Most lifts can support 300-450 pounds.
+If the user exceeds this weight, a bariatric ceiling lift with lifting capacities of 800-1000 pounds is available.
+Depending on the patient, you can choose the most suitable ceiling lift.

 Type of slings

-Slings for lifts should conform to the patient’s needs.
+Slings should conform to the patient’s needs.
 Slings should be made of high-grade fabric, durable enough to lift any weight and flexible enough to conform to the patient’s body contour.
-The slings are the ones attached to the lift to carry the patient.
-There are different types of slings: two-point, four-point, or six-point.
-Different points are designed to withstand any kind of weight.
+Delta Accessibility has hundreds of slings options available, even custom made sling can be ordered.

 Seek the reliable provider

-Moving the patient from one point to another with just a single controller and buttons is now a trendy way to alleviate life’s daily hardships.
+Moving the patient from one point to another with just a single controller and buttons is a great way to alleviate life’s daily hardships.
 It can also reduce your risk of sustaining physical injuries from carrying patients.
-At DELTA Accessibility, we understand that life has never been easy.
-We are a dedicated team of people who knows that life has its challenges but believes that there is always a solution within reach.
-Our team of experts have ready answers to your mobility needs, including ceiling hoyer lift.
-Contact us now for an assessment or for simply answering your queries.
+At Deltax Accessibility, we are a dedicated team of people who know that life has its challenges but believes that there is always a solution within reach.
+Our team of experts have the answers to your mobility needs.
+Contact us now for an assessment.

 - Slings Brochure